TechsophyOfficial/awgment-package/README.md

 ```
 Please refer to [Troubleshooting](#troubleshooting) for solution to common issues.

-## setup kubernetes for awgment on cloud
+## setup kind for awgment on linux

 Goto the kind-linux-local folder under package repo
 <p/>